Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: LCO CR Dataset

 \section{LCO CR Dataset}

 Deep-learning models are data driven.
 A robust and generic CR-detection model requires a large number of diverse observations from various instruments and the CRs need to be labeled accurately and consistently across different instruments.
-With this in mind, we build a custom \texttt{Python} CR-labeling pipeline to generate a large cosmic ray ground-truth dataset, leveraging some unique characteristics of \textit{Las Cumbres Observatory} (\textit{LCO}) global telescope network.
+With this in mind, we build a custom Python CR-labeling pipeline to generate a large cosmic ray ground-truth dataset, leveraging some unique characteristics of \textit{Las Cumbres Observatory} (\textit{LCO}) global telescope network.

-Our CR-labeling pipeline stacks consecutive images of the same field with the same filter to identify cosmic rays.
-To limit artifacts due to variations in CCD response, we only selected sequences that have at least three repeated observations with the same exposure time.
+Our CR-labeling pipeline stacks consecutive images of the same field to identify cosmic rays.
+To limit artifacts due to variations in CCD response, we only selected sequences that have at least three repeated observations with \edit1{identical exposure time and filter}.
 The LCO CR dataset consists of over 4,500 scientific images from \textit{LCO}'s 23 globally distributed telescopes.
 About half of the images are $4K\times4K$ pixels resolution and the rest are $3K\times2K$ or $2K\times2K$.
-To the best of our knowledge, this is the largest dataset of its kind.
-Each sample in our dataset is a multi-extension \texttt{FITS} file including three images, three corresponding CR masks, and three ignore masks.
+To the best of our knowledge, this is the largest cosmic ray dataset that identifies CRs in science images across various ground-based instruments.
+Each sample in our dataset is a multi-extension \texttt{FITS} file including three images, the corresponding CR masks, and ignore masks.
+We encoded hot pixels, pixels with no data, and astronomical sources in the ignore masks to reject false-positive CR pixels.
 The implementation of our ground-truth CR-labeling pipeline is presented in Appendix~\ref{appendix:cr_pipeline}.
+The LCO CR dataset is available for download at \href{https://zenodo.org/record/5034763}{\tt https://zenodo.org/record/5034763}.